 As for the reasons why smoking should be banned, these hit closer to home since they happen on a more personal level.
 The first is its effect on appearance.
 Smoking causes premature aging and wrinkles on the face and hands.
-Look at a smoker side-by-side with a non-smoker and you will know who the smoker is by the yellowed fingers, the discolored teeth, and the stink of tobacco on their breaths and clothes.
+Look at a smoker side-by-side with a non-smoker, and you will know who the smoker is by the yellowed fingers, the discolored teeth, and the stink of tobacco on their breaths and clothes.

 There is also the risk of fires in smokers’ homes.
 Statistics show that smokers are seven times more likely to have a house fire than non-smokers, and about 1000 Americans die from smoking-related home fires annually.
 What’s more, 90% of wildfires in the US are caused by smoking.

 Finally, there is the mortality rate.
 In the US alone, about 500,000 die from tobacco use.
 That number rises exponentially across the globe.
-Everyone has known someone who has died because of tobacco use or from its second-hand effects.
-This fact alone should be cause enough to ban smoking.
+Everyone has known someone who died because of tobacco use or its second-hand effects.
+This fact alone should be caused enough to ban smoking.
 The money and jobs generated from the sale of tobacco can be earned in different ways, but the lives lost prematurely cannot be taken back.

 BMA Proposes Radical Tobacco Sales Ban

 The British Medical Association has a goal.
 A tobacco-free society by 2035.
 That’s quite a goal, especially considering that 10 million, or about 1 in every 5 adults, in the UK smokes cigarettes, according to Action on Smoking and Health (ASH) findings.